noampetrank/Ubuntu-Setup-Scripts/README.md

 4.3.
 Download PyCharm Professional and CLion, open and activate them (if needed, buy licenses from: https://account.jetbrains.com/login. user name and password are in the 'credentials' file on Drive).
 5. Install Android Studio
 5.1.
 Download version 2.3.3 of android studio from [the archives](https://developer.android.com/studio/archive.html)
 5.2.
-Extract the downloaded zip to /opt/
+Extract the downloaded zip to /opt/: from home/buga/Downloads: sudo unzip FILE.zip -d /opt/ 5.3.
-5.3.
 Launch android studio by executing `/opt/android-studio/bin/studio.sh`
 5.4.
 Let the setup process finish with default values
 5.4.
 After finishing, on the main window press Configure -> SDK Manager